adrian-d-hidalgo/nestjs-mcp-server/README.md

     McpModule.forRoot({
       name: 'My Server',
       version: '1.0.0',
-      // Both streamable and sse will be enabled
-    }),
+      // Streamable transport is enabled by default }),
   ],
 })
 export class AppModule {}
 ```

-Disabling unused transports can slightly reduce the application's surface area and resource usage.
+The server will be accessible at the `/mcp` endpoint for all MCP client requests.

 ---